wshi9124/BK-Fish-Market/README.md

 <img width="500" alt="Screen Shot 2022-10-03 at 3 22 50 PM" src="https://user-images.githubusercontent.com/104730743/193691593-3ad4c934-dd10-4930-a3b5-add8356005a5.png">

 When a user clicks on a product, it will navigate them to the Individual Product page.
 There, users can see the product's info, add to cart, and view reviews for that product.
 The counter inside the add to cart field will not accept less than 1 or more than 10 items.
 Users can only write a review if they are logged in and have not previously written a review for that product.
-If a user fails to meet those conditions, a error message will appear.
+If a user fails to meet those conditions, an error message will appear.

 <img width="500" alt="Screen Shot 2022-10-03 at 3 23 46 PM" src="https://user-images.githubusercontent.com/104730743/193693015-f1e7b495-3a96-4f94-b960-481ef83bbc20.png">